Create a custom entity

 Before you create an entity, check out the entity reference for a description of available standard entities.
 These entities cover typical scenarios.
 If one of these entities meets your requirements as is or after minor changes, you can save time by starting with that entity.

-Plural display name - This field is autopopulated when you enter a display name, but you can change it if needed.
+Plural display name - This box is autopopulated when you enter a display name, but you can change it if needed.
 The plural display name is the name of the entity in the Common Data Service WebAPI and is used when interacting with this entity from PowerApps or Flow.

-Name - This field is also autopopulated when you enter a display name.
+Name - This box is also autopopulated when you enter a display name.
 The prefix was set up when the environment was created and ensures that the entities you create can be exported and imported into other environments without conflicting with other entity names.
 You can change this prefix by updating the prefix on your Publisher for the Common Data Service Default Solution.
 To keep existing apps from breaking, you cannot change the name after saving the entity.

 In order for the entity name to work with Dynamics 365 for Customer Service embedded knowledge search, the maximum entity name length including the publisher prefix can’t exceed 24 characters.

 b.
 In the Primary Field section, in the Display name box, replace Name with Product Review.

 By default, every entity contains a Primary Field, which is used by lookup fields when establishing relationships with other entities.
 Typically the primary field stores the name or primary description of the data stored in the entity.
 You may update the name and display name of the primary field before saving the entity for the first time.

 Also, observe that the primary field also has its own Name box, which functions similarly to the entity name described above.
 The primary field name is autopopulated when a display name is entered, uses the same prefix as the entity, and cannot be changed after the entity is created.

 c.
 Open the More settings section and expand the Description accordion.
 You may enter a description for your entity if you wish (descriptions are helpful if other people will use this entity).